 Although EHR are a great idea, many countries still struggle to fully implement them.
 U.S. has made a major leap with 94% of hospitals adopting EHRs according to this HITECH research, but the EU still lags behind.
 However, an ambitious directive drafted by European Commission is supposed to change it: by 2020 centralized European health record system should become a reality.

 Kaiser Permanente is leading the way in the U.S., and could provide a model for the EU to follow.
 They’ve fully implemented a system called HealthConnect that shares data across all of their facilities and makes it easier to use EHRs.
-A McKinsey report on big data in healthcare states that “The integrated system has improved outcomes in cardiovascular disease and achieved an estimated $1 billion in savings from reduced office visits and lab tests.”
+A McKinsey report on big data healthcare states that “The integrated system has improved outcomes in cardiovascular disease and achieved an estimated $1 billion in savings from reduced office visits and lab tests.”

-3) Real-time Alerting
+3) Real-Time Alerting

-Other examples of big data in healthcare share one crucial functionality – real-time alerting.
+Other examples of big data analytics in healthcare share one crucial functionality – real-time alerting.
 In hospitals, Clinical Decision Support (CDS) software analyzes medical data on the spot, providing health practitioners with advice as they make prescriptive decisions.

 Additionally, this information will be accessed to the database on the state of health of the general public, which will allow doctors to compare this data in socioeconomic context and modify the delivery strategies accordingly.
-Healthcare institutions and care managers will use sophisticated tools to monitor this massive data stream and react every time the results will be disturbing.
+Institutions and care managers will use sophisticated tools to monitor this massive data stream and react every time the results will be disturbing.

-For example, if patient’s blood pressure increases alarmingly, the system will send an alert in real time to the doctor who will then take action to reach the patient and administer measures to lower the pressure.
+For example, if a patient’s blood pressure increases alarmingly, the system will send an alert in real time to the doctor who will then take action to reach the patient and administer measures to lower the pressure.

 Another example is that of Asthmapolis, which has started to use inhalers with GPS-enabled trackers in order to identify asthma trends both on an individual level and looking at larger populations.
 This data is being used in conjunction with data from the CDC in order to develop better treatment plans for asthmatics.

-4) Big Data is Helping To Prevent Opioid Abuse In The US
+5) Prevent Opioid Abuse In The US

-Our fourth example of big data analytics in healthcare is tackling a serious problem in the US.
+Our fourth example of big data healthcare is tackling a serious problem in the US.
 Here’s a sobering fact: as of this year, overdoses from misused opioids have caused more accidental deaths in the U.S. than road accidents, which were previously the most common cause of accidental death.

-Big data influencer Bernard Marr writes about the problem in a Forbes article.
+Analytics expert Bernard Marr writes about the problem in a Forbes article.
 The situation has gotten so dire that Canada has declared opioid abuse to be a “national health crisis,” and President Obama earmarked $1.1 billion dollars for developing solutions to the issue while he was in office.

-Once again, an application of big data analytics in healthcare might be the answer everyone is looking for: data scientists at Blue Cross Blue Shield have started working with big data experts at Fuzzy Logix to tackle the problem.
+Once again, an application of big data analytics in healthcare might be the answer everyone is looking for: data scientists at Blue Cross Blue Shield have started working with analytics experts at Fuzzy Logix to tackle the problem.
 Using years of insurance and pharmacy data, Fuzzy Logix analysts have been able to identify 742 risk factors that predict with a high degree of accuracy whether someone is at risk for abusing opioids.

 As Blue Cross Blue Shield data scientist Brandon Cosley states in the Forbes piece: “It’s not like one thing – ‘he went to the doctor too much’ – is predictive … it’s like ‘well you hit a threshold of going to the doctor and you have certain types of conditions and you go to more than one doctor and live in a certain zip code…’ Those things add up.”

 To be fair, reaching out to people identified as “high risk” and preventing them from developing a drug issue is a delicate undertaking.
-However, this project still offers a lot of hope towards mitigating an issue which is destroying the lives of many people and costing the healthcare system a lot of money.
+However, this project still offers a lot of hope towards mitigating an issue which is destroying the lives of many people and costing the system a lot of money.

 6) Using Health Data For Informed Strategic Planning